awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-ami-version-history.md

 |  2013\.02\.22  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-ami-version-history.html) [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-ami-version-history.html)  |

 ## Monthly AMI updates for 2012<a name="amis-2012"></a>

-For more information about Microsoft updates, see [Description of Software Update Services and Windows Server Update Services changes in content for 2012](https://support.microsoft.com/en-us/help/2800436/description-of-software-update-services-and-windows-server-update-serv)\.

 | Release | Changes |